In 1918, Doctor Carlisle Cullen, changes Edward into a Vampire, to save him from becoming another victim of the Spanish Influenza pandemic.

 No, that's wrong!

-I recognized the man, who Doctor Cullen claimed at first is his son, in two photographs that accompanied the article, although at the time I dismissed the similarity as fanciful.
+I recognized the man, who Doctor Cullen claimed afterward is his son, in two photographs that accompanied the article, although at the time I dismissed the similarity as fanciful.

 'Looking but not seeing again, Ms. Swan?'

-One of my tutors would admonish me for this on a regular basis, only I had seen something that day although what I saw couldn't be possible.
+One of my Professors would admonish me for this on a regular basis, only I had seen something that day although what I saw couldn't be possible.